The Crucifixion of the King of Glory is the perfect read for Holy Week.

 - The corruption of the Temple Sanhedrin–in particular in their treatment of non-High priests.

-- Why Jesus’ seamless robe was valuable.
+- Why was Jesus’ seamless robe valuable?

 - How the Romans controlled the Sanhedrin.